vuejs/awesome-vue/README.md

 - [eth-vue](https://github.com/DOkwufulueze/eth-vue) A Truffle Box that provides everything you need to quickly build Ethereum dApps that have authentication features with Vue.js, including configuration for easy deployment to the Ropsten Network.
 It's also Gravatar-enabled.
 - [Nippon-color](https://github.com/ssshooter/nippon-color) Inspired by nipponcolors dot com.
 This is a nippon-color PWA build with vue-cli 3.
 - [Saleina CMS](https://github.com/saleina/SaleinaCMS) A static site content management system built with vue using git as a backend.
+- [Vuido](https://github.com/mimecorg/vuido) A framework for creating native desktop applications.
+It can run on Windows, OS X and Linux, using native GUI components.

 ### Commercial Products